 |HUMAN RESOURCES MANAGER||€42,605|

-Since I spent quite a significant amount of time in Munich and know several people living & working there, I would say that salaries are significantly higher.
+Since I spent quite a significant amount of time in Munich and know several people living & working there, I would say that salaries are higher than indicated in the table.

 Also, read an in-depth article about how much people earn in Germany.

 The average salary for highest paying jobs in Munich:

 - Sales engineer – 79,674 EUR